fenago/machine-learning/lab_guides/lab_9.md

 Bagging is a technique in which we build a strong learner based on a set of weak learners.
 The way the strong learner makes a prediction is simply by allowing the weak learners to vote.
 Whichever prediction gets more votes, is the one the strong learner makes.
-You can imagine the weak learners to be any type of classifier, but in this chapter, we’ll use decision trees.
+You can imagine the weak learners to be any type of classifier, but in this lab, we’ll use decision trees.
 And going by that analogy, a set of decision trees is called a forest.
 Since there is some randomness involved in building these trees, we’ll call it a random forest.